 Under the terms of the Population Council License Agreement, we paid the Population Council a milestone payment of \$20,000,000 within 30 days following approval by the FDA of the NDA for ANNOVERA.
-The first commercial batch of ANNOVERA was released during the third quarter of 2019 and we paid the Population Council \$20,000,000 as a result of the commercial batch release.
+The first commercial batch of ANNOVERA was released during the third quarter of 2019 and we paid the Population Council a second milestone payment of \$20,000,000 as a result of the commercial batch release.
 The Population Council is eligible to receive additional milestone payments and royalties from commercial sales of ANNOVERA, as detailed below.